grevian/palworld-ondemand/README.md

 ### Usage and file editing

-After you've launched the minecraft server successfully once, it will create files in EFS such as `server.properties`, `ops.json`, `whitelist.json` among others.
-From the DataSync console, you can launch the `minecraft-efs-to-s3` task, which will copy these files from the EFS share to your S3 bucket.
+After you've launched the palworld server successfully once, it will create files in EFS such as `server.properties`, `ops.json`, `whitelist.json` among others.
+From the DataSync console, you can launch the `palworld-efs-to-s3` task, which will copy these files from the EFS share to your S3 bucket.
 Then you can download these files from S3 (using the console or something like [S3 Browser]), edit them on your computer, then use the same client to upload the files back to S3.
-Afterward, open DataSync and launch the `minecraft-s3-to-efs` task to copy the updated files back to your EFS share.
+Afterward, open DataSync and launch the `palworld-s3-to-efs` task to copy the updated files back to your EFS share.
 Then when you launch the server again, it will see and use the new files.

 Best practice would be, any time you want to make a change to always copy the latest files from EFS to S3 first while your server is off before editing them and copying them back.
 Otherwise you may unintentionally regress some settings.